Green-Software-Foundation/if-unofficial-plugins/src/lib/co2js/README.md

 ## Plugin global config

-- `options`: **SWD Model Only** an object containing any Sustainable Web Design specific variables to the changed.
+- `options`: **SWD Plugin Only** an object containing any Sustainable Web Design specific variables to the changed.
 All keys are optional.
   - `dataReloadRatio` - a value between 0 and 1 representing the percentage of data that is downloaded by return visitors. -`firstVisitPercentage` - a value between 0 and 1 representing the percentage of new visitors.
   - `returnVisitPercentage` - a value between 0 and 1 representing the percentage of returning visitors.
   - `gridIntensity` - an object that can contain the following optional keys: